5 Days Helambu Trek

 Spring ( March-May)

-Spring falls between March to May.
-Spring is when nature comes back to life.
-Spring brings the lost greeny of the hills with it.
+Spring occurs between March and May.
+It is when nature comes back to life, bringing the lost greenery of the hills.

 It brings new chapters of life with it.
 Walking in the lush forests, you can see the flowers blooming, birds chirping, etc. If you are lucky, you might also get to see wild animals.